torvalds/linux/Documentation/security/tpm/tpm-security.rst

 interposer which is a simple external device that can be installed in a couple of seconds on any system or laptop.
 Recently attacks were successfully demonstrated against the `Windows Bitlocker TPM`_ system.
-Most recently the same `attack against TPM based Linux disk encryption`_ schemes.
+Most recently the same `attack against TPM based GNU/Linux disk encryption`_ schemes.
 The next phase of research seems to be hacking existing devices on the bus to act as interposers, so the fact that the attacker requires physical access for a few seconds might